On De Giorgi's lemma for variational interpolants in metric and Banach spaces: Introduction

 \section{Introduction}

 The Minimizing Movement Scheme (MMS) was introduced by De Giorgi in \cite{Degi93NPMM} for constructing solutions for gradient flows in abstract spaces.
 Since then, the MMS has developed into a versatile tool for analyzing gradient systems in Hilbert spaces, Banach space, and metric spaces.
-In this paper, we address the specific tool called ``variational interpolant'', also called ``De Giorgi's interpolant'' that was first introduced in \cite[Lem.\,2.5]{Ambr95MM} and further developed in \cite{AmGiSa05GFMS}.
+In this paper, we address the specific tool called ``variational interpolant'', also called ``De Giorgi interpolant'' that was first introduced in \cite[Lem.\,2.5]{Ambr95MM} and further developed in \cite{AmGiSa05GFMS}.
 A generalization to the Banach spaces was done in \cite[Lem.\,6.1]{MiRoSa13NADN}.
-Variational interpolants generalize the idea of piecewise affine interpolants in linear spaces, or geodesic interpolants in geodesic spaces, such that they are applicable in more general situations, namely in general metric spaces.
-However, even in the cases of geodesic spaces, including Banach and Hilbert spaces, they are useful if the energy functional is not geodesically semiconvex.
+Variational interpolants generalize the idea of piecewise affine interpolants in linear spaces, or geodesic interpolants in geodesic spaces, in such a way that they turn out to be applicable in more general situations, namely in general metric spaces.
+However, even in the cases of geodesic spaces, including Banach and Hilbert spaces, they are useful if the energy functional is not geodesically semi-convex.
 In general, variational interpolants are no longer continuous in time and hence, the desired discrete energy-dissipation estimate is more difficult to obtain.
-It is exactly this estimate, which is established in the so-called ``\emph{De Giorgi's lemma}".
+It is exactly this estimate, which is established in the so-called ``\emph{De Giorgi lemma}".
 The purpose of this paper is twofold: (i) we generalize the validity of the lemma in the Banach setup and (ii) we discuss the question why and when the discrete energy-dissipation estimate is an \emph{equality}.

 To be more precise, we now introduce our approach in more detail by comparing the theory in metric spaces $(M,\calD)$ and in Banach spaces $(X;\|\cdot\|)$ in parallel.
+It has to be emphasized that the Banach setup we are going to address is not contained in the metric one.
+Indeed, while in the latter we shall essentially confine the discussion to the case in which the dissipation mechanism is encoded by the interplay of the metric $\calD$ with a convex \emph{scalar} function $\psi:{[0,\infty[}\to {[0,\infty[}$, in the former we will address \emph{general} dissipation potentials $\calR : X \to [0,\infty]$, for instance $\calR(v) = \int_\Omega(\frac12 v^2 {+} \frac14 v^4)\dd x$ for $X=\rmL^4(\Omega)$.

 Following \cite{RMS08} (see also \cite{Miel23IAGS}) we consider a generalized metric gradient system $\MGS$, subsequently abbreviated by $\GMGS$; see Definition \ref{def:MGS} for the precise definition.
 For a given initial value $\ugi\in M$ with $\calE(\ugi)<\infty$, it is the aim to construct a curve $u:{[0,\infty[}\to M$ of maximal slope emanating from $\ugi$, i.e.\ $u$ must satisfy for all $t>0$